Updated: 2019 March

 of occulted stars are 10th-12th magnitude (in 2014).
 Only a relatively

-in succession.
-The interval (or chord length) can range from 1 to 30
+succession.
+The interval (or chord length) can range from 1 to 30 seconds.

-seconds.
-If the asteroid and star are of similar brightness the magnitude
+If the asteroid and star are of similar brightness the magnitude drop

-drop (dM) is small.
-Under these circumstances (dM < 0.7) an observer
+(dM) is small.
+Under these circumstances (dM < 0.7) an observer might

-might not see the event, or his/her reaction time may be longer (up
+not see the event, or his/her reaction time may be longer (up to 1 second).

-to 1 second).
-Short occultations (less than 1 second duration) are subject
+Short occultations (less than 1 second duration) are subject to larger

-to larger timing errors and uncertainty because the duration is close
+timing errors and uncertainty because the duration is close to the observers

-to the observers reaction time. ( Reaction time can be avoided by using
+reaction time. ( Reaction time can be avoided by using video Section-7,

-magnitude drop is part of the prediction and is an important consideration
+part of the prediction and is an important consideration that will influence

 Stopwatch and Chronometer